digitalroute/plutt/README.md

 ## Plutt Application

-A Plutt application is a self-contained micro frontend application that exposes functions for mounting with properties, updating the properties, and unmounting.
+A Plutt application is a self-contained microfrontend application that exposes functions for mounting with properties, updating the properties, and unmounting.
 Plutt applications are stored on a Plutt server and accessed in run-time, to ensure that the latest version is consumed.

 ## Proxy